 Employment Type: Full-time – Project-Based Role

-The EHS Technician is responsible for supporting all Environmental, Health, and Safety activities throughout a large-scale construction and facility improvement project.
+The EHS Specialist is responsible for supporting all Environmental, Health, and Safety activities throughout a large-scale construction and facility improvement project.

 This role includes oversight of waste handling, verification of tools and equipment safety, implementation of OSHA requirements, safety inspections, EHS documentation, and continuous monitoring of safe work practices across the project site.